leafo/pgmoon/README.md

 ## Handling arrays

-Arrays are automatically decoded when they are returned from a query.
+Arrays are automatically deserialized into a Lua object when they are returned from a query.
 Numeric, string, and boolean types are automatically loaded accordingly.
 Nested arrays are also supported.

 Use `encode_array` to encode a Lua table to array syntax for a query: